hlinh88/Student-Enrolment-System/README.md

 ## How To Use

+**In order of enrolment a student process, user should input student information and course information in option one and two along with a semester to have a full information for an enrolment in option three**

 **This system will not directly enroll a student enrolment into the list.
 It will ask the user to create or choose correct information of student and course inside the studentList and courseList provided.**

 **This system's action is based on user interact and user choice.**